Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Employee engagement: Middle managers use positive reinforcement (such as recognition and rewards) or negative reinforcement (such as disciplinary action) to engage and motivate employees.

 • Network building: Middle managers often have a vast network of contacts within the organization.
-This can be helpful when troubleshooting or identifying new opportunities.
+This can be helpful when troubleshooting issues or identifying new opportunities.

 • Communication: Middle managers facilitate the easy flow of information between different levels of the organization.